tomvita/Breeze-Beta/docs/UnityGuide.md

 - Class navigation tools:
   - `View class` to follow field types.
   - `Class Link` to find parent/up links.
+- Memory Explorer bridge:
+  - `Class view` (`Y + ZR + ZL`, label may appear as `Class field` in some builds) to jump directly from cursor address into class Field View resolution flow.
 - Enhanced class-link resolution so discovering one instance can lead to many related instances for exploration.
 - Save/load for class views, including instance links when the address is still valid.
 - Cheat generation support when linked addresses resolve from valid `main`-region targets.